 .
 Next, it will loop over all of the log files in the taskcat_outputs/

 folder and will print the filename and the contents of the file to STDOUT.
-Finally, it will exit with the exit code from taskcat so that the test stage will fail, stopping a deployment to production, if an error was discovered.
+Finally, it will exit with the exit code from taskcat so that the test stage will fail, stopping a deployment to production, if an error is discovered.

 Documentation: